kvba0000/Discord-Voice-Secret-Message/README.md

 ###### ⚠️ TESTED ON WINDOWS 11, BUT SHOULD WORK ON OTHER OS
 ## ⚠️ WARNING
 <b>THIS SCRIPT IS NOT MEANT TO BE USED FOR MALICIOUS PURPOSES, I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS SCRIPT.</b>
-(also I haven't implemented decoding message created from this script, so you can't decode message yet, but it should be in near future)
 ## ❓ What's this?
 Voice Secret Mesage is example of a script for Discord that allows you to send messages secretly without inexperienced people to notice it.
 ## ❓ How does it work?